saulrichardson/solstice/data/cache/Treanor_et_al.__2011_/extracted/document.md

 ### H1 N1), A/Wisconsin/67/20

-p p young adults.
+rmulation of trivalent rHA0 vaccine in a population of healthy oung adults.
 Methods 1.
 Vaccine The vaccine (Flublok used in this study consisted of puri- ed hemagglutinin (HA) proteins produced in insect cells using baculo virus expression system as previously described [9].
 The comb in ant HA protein is not cleaved in insect cells and is fer red to as rHA0.
 The trivalent vaccine contained 45 mcg smeasured by the single radial immuno diffusion as say of ch purified rHA0 derived from the A/Solomon Islands 3 2006

-, ] y yand antibody responses similar to those seen with egg derived nfluenza vaccines.
+7,8].
+These studies have consistently shown excellent to ler a bil yand antibody responses similar to those seen with egg derived nfluenza vaccines.
 Finally, in a preliminary field efficacy eval- ation, recipients of the rHA0 vaccine had reduced rates of ulture-positive CDC-defined influenza like illness compared with lacebo recipients, although the study was small [9].
 In the present study, we performed amuch larger assessment fthe immunogen i city, safety, and protective efficacy of the final or mul ation of trivalent rHA0 vaccine in a population of healthy

 34 J. J. Tre an or et al. / Vaccin oung adults and adults 65 and older [3–5].
 More recent stud- shave evaluated rHA0 vaccine formulations in healthy adults, ubjects aged 50–64 years of age [6] and subjects 65 and older ,8].
 These studies have consistently shown excellent to ler a bil